OpenStackOnRaPi/ostackinstall/README.md

   * file `multinode` is stored in the working directory

-Edit the inventory file `multinode` and assign the `control`, `network` and `compute` functions to particular RPis.
+Edit the inventory file `multinode` and assign the `control`, `network` and `compute` functions to individual RPis.
 The following are the recommended settings for a four-host cluster.
 Adjust them for other cluster sizes, keeping the `control` function on a separate host.
-Note: for every appearance of each node provide ansible directives `ansible_user`/`password`/`become`.Remaining groups in file `multinode` should be left unchanged.
+Note: for every appearance of each node provide ansible directives `ansible_user`/`password`/`become` (it is sufficient to provide the directives once for a given host regardless of the number of groups it belongs to, e.g. ost03 in our example).
+Remaining groups in file `multinode` should be left unchanged.

 ```
 $ sudo nano multinode